firemodels/bot/Bundlebot/README.md

    ### Summary

    Steps for building a bundle.
-Bundle scripts are in bot/Bundlebot/scripts.

    1. edit `bot/Bundlebot/scripts/BUILD_config.sh`, defining revision and tags for this bundle.
 Commit and push up changes to the central repo.
    2. `sudo su - firebot`